sht/taji-cv/README.md

 Once changes done:

-We can directly change `cv.md`to PDF with the help of pandoc i.e. `pandoc cv.md -f gfm -o cv.pdf`
+- We can directly change `cv.md`to PDF with the help of pandoc i.e. `pandoc cv.md -f gfm -o cv.pdf`

-But pandoc uses the default PDF template and it won't be beautiful.
+But pandoc uses the default PDF template and you may not like it.
 To make simple but beautiful PDF, we first have to convert `cv.md` to `cv.html`.
 So:

 - Go to: [https://stackedit.io/app](https://stackedit.io/app) and insert raw content of `cv.md` there.
 - Export it as 'Styled HTML'.